pateln40/CW1_2020/Learning Journal.md

     }

-The code for the player to move in all directions.
+The code for the player model to rotate in all directions.

       float moveX = Input.GetAxis("Horizontal");
         float moveZ = Input.GetAxis("Vertical");